vilmosz/co3326/README.md

     $ java -jar target/FamilyName_27644437_CO3326CW1-jar-with-dependencies.jar test.txt
 ```

-* Obviously, you'll use using the correct file name.
-The output should be:
+* The output should be similar to this (with your family name and SRN):

 ```
     FamilyName